 The annual Business Scholarship Competition takes place in February.
-If selected to compete, candidates will be invited to the on-campus competition where they will take a comprehensive examination, have candid discussions with Carthage business students, and hear alumni share experiences and insights regarding their time as a Carthage business student.
+If selected to compete, candidates will be invited to the virtual competition where they will take a comprehensive examination, have candid discussions with Carthage business students, and hear alumni share experiences and insights regarding their time as a Carthage business student.

 How to Apply